 A gorgeous side-swept pixie is ideal for curls or wavy hair textures.
 Keeping a little weight around your face and ears can give a soft effect.
 Your hairstylist may suggest diffuse drying your pixie to add volume and height to the style.

-A feminine pixie with blonde highlights is as sexy as it is sassy.
+A feminine pixie with blonde highlights is as stunning as it is sassy.
 The longer length of the top and the soft neckline add to the feminine qualities of this chop.
 At the salon, ask your stylist to leave your hair long enough on top to curl.
-Either with a curling iron or a flat iron, whatever is easier for you.
-I’m a curling iron gal, my brain won’t make a flat iron curl.
+Whatever is easier for you, either with a curling iron or a flat iron.
+I’m a curling iron gal.
+My brain won’t make a flat iron curl.
 Also, be prepared to turn some heads!

-Try a cool spiky pixie haircut if you have a round, oval, or heart-shaped face.
-With a short hairstyle, your best bet is to search for a stylist who specializes in short pixie haircuts.
+Try a cool, spiky pixie haircut if you have a round, oval, or heart-shaped face.
+With a short hairstyle, your best bet is to search for a stylist specializing in short pixie haircuts.
 Not all hairstylists feel comfortable and confident in cutting short hair.
 Plan to make an appointment every 4 to 6 weeks to maintain this sassy short haircut.